Qt Quick for Android Studio Projects

 // addSignalListener returns int which can be used later to identify the listener

-if (qtQmlStatus == QtQmlStatus.READY && !m_switch.isChecked()) {
+if (qtQmlStatus == QtQmlStatus.READY && m_switch.isChecked()) {

-m_qmlButtonSignalListenerId = m_mainQmlContent.connectOnClickedListener(
+m_qmlButtonSignalListenerId = m_firstQmlContent.connectOnClickedListener(

 (String name, Void v) -> {